Libertree/libertree/doc/protocol.md

     { "code": "NOT FOUND" }

-A requester would use the POST-DELETE command to request that a remote server delete their copy of a post that originated at the requester.
+A requester would use the POST-DELETE command to request that a remote server delete its copy of a post that originated at the requester.

 Responders MAY return a "NOT FOUND" code to indicate that it has no record of the given post.